nvpro-samples/vk_timeline_semaphore/README.md

 can proceed immediately after the compute work for the batch is complete.

-    computeSignalTimelineValue = s_upcomingTimelineValue;  // Recall pointer to this value in VkTimelineSemaphoreSubmitInfo above
+    computeSignalTimelineValue = s_upcomingTimelineValue;
     NVVK_CHECK(vkQueueSubmit(g_computeQueue, 1, &computeSubmitInfo, VkFence{}));
+    // Recall computeSignalTimelineValue is pointed-to by VkTimelineSemaphoreSubmitInfo, above.
     // ...
     graphicsWaitTimelineValue = s_upcomingTimelineValue;
     // ...